 You’ll need to upload at least two photos of the transported merchandise at the pickup location and two photos at the drop-off location as part of the delivery.

 Recipients of construction materials are generally eagerly awaiting them.
 The materials are often required to move forward on a construction project that typically has hard deadlines.
 One item could be the difference between a project staying on schedule or being delayed.
 Timing is everything.

-As a Curri delivery driver you will be part of a growing start-up that was founded in 2018.
-The company aims to transform how construction and industrial supplies are delivered nationwide by connecting supply stores to their customers faster than ever.
+As a Curri network driver, you will be part of a growing start-up that was founded in 2018.
+The company aims to transform how construction and industrial supplies are delivered nationwide by connecting supply stores to customers faster than ever.

 What Type of Vehicle Is Required?

 When envisioning construction materials, many people think of big and heavy supplies.
 Transporting such materials requires a massive vehicle.
 So, working with Curri means you need to have a truck, right?

 You can be a driver if you own a sedan, pickup truck, or van.
 Owners of flatbeds, box trucks, bobtail vehicles, and more are also welcome and needed.
 Drivers are eligible to make deliveries that fit into their vehicle, and often a sedan will do.